 Both first- and third-degree SA blocks are essentially undiagnosable on the surface ECG.
 First-degree SA block is characterized by a delay in the propagation of the action potential from the SA node to the atria.
 Unlike first-degree atrioventricular (AV) block, this delay is not reflected in the surface ECG.
 In third-degree, or complete, SA block, the surface ECG is identical to that of sinus arrest, with absent P waves.
 Second-degree SA block is characterized by an occasional dropped P wave (analogous to the dropped QRS complex of second-degree AV block), reflecting the inability of the SA node to consistently transmit an action potential to the surrounding myocardium.

-Sequelae of sinus bradycardia are related to its underlying etiology.
+Sequelae of sinus bradycardia are related to its underlying etiology, including the following:

 Laboratory studies may be helpful if the cause of the bradycardia is thought to be related to electrolytes, drug, or toxins.
 In cases of sick sinus syndrome, routine laboratory studies are rarely of specific value.